JuodaanViinaa/MedPCPy/README.md

 8. `analysisList`, a list of [dictionaries](https://www.w3schools.com/python/python_dictionaries.asp) which declares the details of every relevant measure to extract.
 The template for this list can be printed with the `template()` function.
 A more in depth explanation is provided [further down](#analysis_list) this file.
 9. `markColumn`, a _string_ stating the column in which the marks are written in the individual .xlsx files.
 This is only known _after_ converting at least one file, since the position of the column changes depending on the number of arrays used in MedPC for that particular experiment/condition.
 10. `timeColumn`, a _string_ stating the column in which the time is written in the individual .xlsx files.
 This is only known _after_ converting at least one file, since the position of the column changes depending on the number of arrays used in MedPC for that particular experiment/condition.
 11. `relocate`, a boolean (that is, it takes only values of `True` and `False`) which indicates whether or not the raw MedPC files should be moved from the temporary directory to the permanent one after the analysis.
-This is useful so as to avoid having to manualy move the files back to the temporary directory while the code is being tested and debugged.
+This is useful so as to avoid having to manually move the files back to the temporary directory while the code is being tested and debugged.
 12. `colDivision`, an optional argument needed only in cases in which the MedPC files are divided in more than 6 columns (each column being represented by a set of characters divided by one or more white spaces).
 If more than 6 columns are present, then this argument must take as value the number of columns needed.
 E.g., `colDivision = 9`.
 <a id="spacing"></a>
 13. `spacing`, an optional argument which determines the amount of whitespace left in the summary file either at the top of the sheet (if working in columns) or at the left (if working in rows).
-By default, two rows or two columns are left blank to accomodate for the subject names and measure labels.
+By default, two rows or two columns are left blank to accommodate for the subject names and measure labels.
 If more (or less) space is needed, the needed amount of empty rows or columns must be stated as the value for this argument.
 E.g., `spacing = 5`.

 The `timeColumn` and `markColumn` arguments are not needed to initialize the `Analyzer` object.
 The values for these arguments are obtained after first initializing the object without them and using the `.convert()` method to convert at least one file to .xlsx format: